delipouya/sciRED/README.md

 ## Citation

-If you find scITD useful for your publication, please cite:
+If you find sciRED useful for your publication, please cite:
 [Pouyabahar et al. Interpretable single-cell factor decomposition using sciRED.](url)